Have you been retaliated against after reporting or protesting discrimination harassment, unlawful, unsafe, or unhealthy working conditions?

 Contact Our Knowledgeable Employment Law Attorneys for a Free Phone Consultation

 At Davis*Gavsie & Hakim, LLP, we offer a free initial phone consultation.
 While our office is open from 9 a.m. to 6 p.m., we understand that your questions are time sensitive so we provide after-hours and weekend appointments.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below for more information.